nhost/nhost/docs/docs/platform/authentication/email-templates.md

 ## Update Email Templates

-Your project must be connected to a GitHub repository using the [GitHub Integration](/platform/github-integration) to be able to change the email templates.
+Your project must be connected to a [Git Repository](/platform/git) to be able to change the email templates.

 Email templates are automatically deployed during a deployment, just like database migrations, Hasura metadata, and Serverless Functions.